East Bend Church

-East Bend Church, also known as the Methodist Episcopal Church (South), is a historic church in Boone County, Kentucky near Rabbit Hash.
+East Bend Baptist Church is a historic church in Boone County, Kentucky near Rabbit Hash.
 It was added to the National Register of Historic Places in 1989.
+Sometimes called "The white church" to differentiate from East Bend Methodist Church "the red church" located approximately 1/4 mile down the road.

 It is a gable-front building with four windows on each side.
 It has common bond brickwork.